 Puppet Animation Scotland believes that every audience member should be able to experience the visual theatre, puppetry and animated film present at manipulate as completely and powerfully as possible.

-We aim to make our performances, workshops and animated film screenings as accessible as we can for our audiences.
+We present our performances, workshops and animated film screenings as accessibly as possible for our audiences.
 We provide British Sign Language (BSL) as often as circumstances permit and work closely with participating venues to ensure accessibility information is clear and easy to access.

 Each event entry includes information if it has BSL interpretation provided or little to no spoken dialogue.